 Located in St Mawes, an adorable British fishing town, Hotel Tresanton is built up from a collection of houses upon the hillside.
 Luckily for us our room was on the seafront.
 It was modern, had an amazing bay window overlooking the sea and a view across to St. Anthony’s Lighthouse.
 Again, the room was perfect for Gus, he had his own bed, bowl and box of treats!

-Finally, we found ourselves on the dog friendly beach located two minutes away from our room.
+Finally, we found ourselves on the beach located two minutes away from our room.
 It was the perfect place to play with Gus and watch the sunset!
 It might have been one of the prettiest sunsets we’ve seen in England, the pink colours were stunning.
-Plus, if you’re an pro windsurfer then this is a great beach for you!
+Plus, if you’re a pro windsurfer then this is a great beach for you!
 We loved watching the windsurfers speed along the waves… of course only observing, as we’d never have the balance to pull it off.
 Also, it was too cold, much to cold…

 After the sun had set it was time to head to the Dog’s Bar for dinner, luckily our table was next to the fire so Gus was able to snuggle up at our feet while we ate.
 The menu was similar to Hotel Endsleigh and again all the food is sourced locally, therefore we knew we wouldn’t be disappointed.